Hi! I’m Krista Dondero Rausin. That’s where the K.D. comes from. Here’s the story of my life so far.

 I lived in many places before turning ten years old; Vineland, New Jersey, Lansdale, Pennsylvania, Hartford, Connecticut, and then back to Vineland.
 Some of my fondest memories are times spent with my grandparents, swimming in their pool, dinner at precisely six-o-clock, and simply sitting and listening to my grandparents tell stories of their lives.
-My grandfather was an inventor and business owner, and my grandmother, a photographer.
+My grandfather was an inventor and entrepreneur, and my grandmother, a photographer.
 My first story was written in their house on New Pear Street.
 I was in first grade.

 In the middle of fourth grade, I moved to Elizabethtown, Pennsylvania.
 There I met many friends, broke my foot playing football, discovered theatre, and fell in love.
 I left Elizabethtown when I turned 18, but it has always held a special place in my heart.

 After a short stay in New York City and Los Angeles, California, where I met my husband, I moved to Cape Coral, Florida to be near my grandparents.
 I went to school while raising my two children and many foster children.
 I also wrote my first adult novel during those years.
-It was handwritten which means no one will ever be able to read it and it’s buried in a drawer somewhere.
+It was handwritten which means no one will ever be able to read it!
+It’s buried in a drawer somewhere.
 Despite my lack of organizational skills, I became a teacher in 2003.

 That same year my children were in a horrible car accident.
 My daughter suffered a spinal cord injury and was paralyzed.
 Not long after, I decided to write a children’s book with a strong female protagonist who happened to use a wheelchair.
 MYSTIC was published in 2013.
 It took me 6 years to complete.

 I like to say I live with my husband and two kids because it makes me sound young.
 The reality is my kids are 19 and 23 and my daughter spends more time at college than she does at home.
 I’ve taken to filling my almost empty nest with animals — mostly cats and that’s why people have called me The Crazy Cat Lady.
 I’m not sure how I feel about that.